mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

-And even though we spent an unreasonable amount of time and effort during the course of the project, there are many more things that we did not do or that I couldn't cove in this article but that should be considered best practices when optimizing for performance:
+And even though we spent an unreasonable amount of time and effort during the course of the project, there are many more things that we did not do or that I couldn't cover in this article but that should be considered best practices when optimizing for performance:

 - CSS and optimizing it has huge potential to have significant positive impact